sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

     ```
     DISM /Cleanup-Image /Image=C:\mount\winre /StartComponentCleanup /ResetBase /ScratchDir:C:\Temp
     ```

+See [Add or remove packages offline using DISM](add-or-remove-packages-offline-using-dism.md) for more information about adding packages to your Windows image.

 ## Unmount WinRE Image and make a copy

 Now that you have made all of your offline customizations, you can unmount your images.